-Young and curious Palauan, Francis Toribiong, became fascinated with the new SCUBA invention that Cousteau, and later, other scientists, brought to the island.
-Having spent his childhood fishing and snorkeling the reefs around Palau, Francis helped the SCUBA diving scientists to navigate the waters, and learned to dive himself.
-In 1965, he became one of the first Palauans to experience the underwater wonders below his home.
+Young and curious Palauans became fascinated with the new SCUBA invention that Cousteau, and later, other scientists, brought to the island.
+Having spent thier childhood fishing and snorkeling the reefs around Palau and helped the SCUBA diving scientists to navigate the waters,

 Fish 'n Fins: Pioneering Palau's Waters

-Francis used his new dive center Fish 'n Fins to start systematically exploring the reefs and the lagoon.
-What he discovered was beyond imagination.
-He actually rounded the corner for the first time to discover Blue Corner, the most famous dive in the world.
+Fish 'n Fins started systematically exploring the reefs and the lagoon.
+What they discovered was beyond imagination. they actually rounded the corner for the first time to discover Blue Corner, the most famous dive in the world.
 Imagine the exhilaration to discover such a place, pulsing with diverse life.
-Sites such as Blue Corner, Peleliu Corner, and Ngemelis Wall all became synonymous with Francis' name for many years.
+Sites such as Blue Corner, Peleliu Corner, and Ngemelis Wall all became synonymous with FNF name for many years.

-In the early and mid 1980's Francis Toribiong and Fish 'n Fins, along with Klaus Lindemann, began the task of finding and documenting a fleet of lost Japanese war ships, dubbed the "Lost Fleet of the Rock Islands," sunk on March 30 and 31 st , 1944, during the US Operation "Desecrate I." Over a period of a few years, Klaus and Francis, rediscovered over 30 Japanese WWII wrecks.
-Together they also completed the documentation of the military operation "Desecrate I.' Klaus Lindemann published the book Desecrate 1 on the discovery of the Fleet and became famous for his expertise on this part of military history.
-Above photo: Francis dives the Gozan Maru after its discovery (photo by Klaus Lindeman)
+In the early and mid 1980's Fish 'n Fins, along with Klaus Lindemann, began the task of finding and documenting a fleet of lost Japanese war ships, dubbed the "Lost Fleet of the Rock Islands," sunk on March 30 and 31 st , 1944, during the US Operation "Desecrate I." Over a period of a few years, Klaus and FNF guides, rediscovered over 30 Japanese WWII wrecks.
+Together we also completed the documentation of the military operation "Desecrate I.' Klaus Lindemann published the book Desecrate 1 on the discovery of the Fleet and became famous for his expertise on this part of military history.

 Continuing the Movement

-In the late 1980's Francis and Fish 'n Fins supported scientist Bill Hamner in the research of the Jellyfish Lake and other Marine Lakes in Palau.
-In 1996, Francis became the star of the Academy Award nominated IMAX documentary film, "The Living Sea," which focuses on the incredible wonders in the living sea of Palau.
+In the late 1980's Fish 'n Fins supported scientist Bill Hamner in the research of the Jellyfish Lake and other Marine Lakes in Palau.
+In 1996, FNF became the star of the Academy Award nominated IMAX documentary film, "The Living Sea," which focuses on the incredible wonders in the living sea of Palau.

 Fish 'n Fins and the Bornovskis